Employee Appreciation Day, celebrated annually in the US on the first Friday of March, was invented in 1995.

 Recognitions do really need to be consistent in order to seem authentic.
 Companies should try to avoid situations where they purchase an employee experience or engagement platform, only to have senior leaders or members of the ELT log in once a year only on Employee Appreciation Day.

 Leadership participation is a huge driver in employee engagement, and having senior leaders abandon the platform for 364 days of the year and only provide recognition on a scheduled day makes employees feel like a task on a to-do list.
-The goal should be to have senior leaders consistently recognizing employees within a platform, not because they feel they have to, but rather because they really do appreciate their teams and want them to know they care.
+The goal should be to have senior leaders consistently recognize employees within a platform, not because they feel they have to, but rather because they really do appreciate their teams and want them to know they care.

 Employee Appreciation (Every) Day Best Practice #2: Offer Incentives